Evident LogoOlympus Logo

 Light Microscopes

 Light microscopes are used for quality control applications and detailed examination of newly developed materials, electronic devices, metals, and chemicals.
-Designed with modularity in mind, users can customize their system with the optical and digital imaging components required by today's discerning microscopist.
-Olympus compound light microscopes are suitable for a variety of applications, from routine inspection to sophisticated analysis study.
-Our light microscopes can be combined with Olympus image analysis software for imaging inspection systems with exceptional optical performance.
-From basic image capture to image processing, measurement, and report generation, the Olympus range sets a new standard in light microscopes.
+Our light microscopes have been designed with modularity in mind—use our optical and digital imaging components to customize your system to attain the level of performance required by today's discerning microscopists.
+Evident compound light microscopes are used for a variety of applications, from routine inspection to sophisticated analysis.
+Our light microscopes can be combined with Evident image analysis software to build imaging inspection systems with exceptional optical performance.
+From basic image capture to image processing, measurement, and report generation, the Evident range sets the standard in light microscopes.

 Talk to the Experts